Rotten wood at home or in the yard is not an appealing sight for anyone.

 Removing or Repairing the Wood?

-Many individuals make the mistake of just sealing the wood from where it has rotted.
+Many individuals mistake just sealing the wood from where it has rotted.

 However, that is not a long-term solution.